nus-cs2103-AY2021S2/ip/docs/README.md

 3. Copy the file to the folder you want to use as the _home folder_ for your Olaf app.

 4. Double-click the file to start the app.
-The GUI similar to the below should appear in a few seconds.
-Notice your app will be blank unlike the example below.<br>
+The GUI with a greeting from Olaf, similar to the below should appear in a few seconds.
+Notice your app will not have any data in the task list unlike the example below.<br>
    ![Ui](Ui.png)

 5. Type the command in the command box below and press Enter to execute it. e.g. typing **`help`** and pressing Enter will give a response listing all the  possible commands you can use.<br>